Second in a two-part series on the effects of the long-range movement of dust. Part I: Dust, the Thermostat. Available at Dust, the Thermostat.

 Together with physicians from the Brussels, Belgium-based organization Doctors Without Borders, O’Hara’s group is now studying the health of 1,600 children living downwind of the Aral Sea.
 Although the researchers haven’t seen an excessive incidence of asthma in the group, many of the children exhibit diminished lung function.

-Oddly, those with the worst impairments aren't the children who live closest to the dust source.
-Conceding that this "is completely the reverse of what you would ordinarily expect," O'Hara surmises that the closer children are exposed primarily to coarse dust
+Oddly, those with the worst impairments aren’t the children who live closest to the dust source.
+Conceding that this “is completely the reverse of what you would ordinarily expect,” O’Hara surmises that the closer children are exposed primarily to coarse dust — particles too big to be deeply inhaled.
+Heavy dust during storms may also prompt residents to stay indoors or to cover their noses and mouths.

 People further from the source of the dust are more often exposed to nearly invisible, fine dust particles that they can unknowingly inhale deep into their lungs, O’Hara speculates.